Len Goulden: Other notable matches

 A week after the Berlin game, England played Switzerland at Sportplatz Hardturm in Zurich.
 The match was started by a drop ball released from an aircraft - after circling the stadium, the aeroplane swooped over the pitch releasing the ball which landed almost exactly on the centre circle.
-The match finished 1-1.
+The match finished 1–1.

-On 26th October 1938, England played a Rest of Europe side managed by Vittorio Pozzo at Highbury in London, to celebrate the 75th anniversary of the Football Association.
+On 26 October 1938, England played a Rest of Europe side managed by Vittorio Pozzo at Highbury in London, to celebrate the 75th anniversary of the Football Association.
 The match was the second ever to be shown on live on TV, though only the first half was shown.
-Goulden scored the final goal in a 3-0 victory.
+Goulden scored the final goal in a 3–0 victory.
 Sixty three years later, in 2001, FIFA retrospectively downgraded the match to unofficial, though the FA disputes this decision and continues to treat the match as official.

-Coaching and management
+Coaching and managerial career

-He remained at Chelsea until 1952, before moving to Hertfordshire in November 1952 for a management opportunity at Watford.
+Goulden remained at Chelsea until 1952, before moving to Hertfordshire in November 1952 for a management opportunity at Watford.
 His first match in charge was a 1–1 draw at home to Coventry, and by the end of 1952–53 Goulden had guided his team to a top-10 finish in the Third Division South.
 That summer he signed Dave Bewley, Roy Brown and Maurice Cook, all of whom went on to play key roles during his reign.
 After guiding Watford to 4th and 7th in the next two campaigns, Goulden stepped down to become a coach midway through the 1955–56 season.
 However, his successor and former player Johnny Paton's spell yielded just 2 wins from 15 games, including defeat at the hands of non-league clubs Aldershot and Bedford Town.
 Goulden took over for the remainder of the season, but was only able to salvage a 21st-placed finish.

 After three years coaching overseas, Goulden returned to Watford in 1959, as part of new manager Ron Burgess's coaching staff.
 Burgess and Goulden's impact was immediate; Watford won promotion from the Fourth Division in 1960, and very nearly a second consecutive promotion in 1961.
 Goulden departed the following season, again coaching overseas, before returning to management in England with Banbury United in 1965.
 Goulden, assisted by his former player Maurice Cook, helped Banbury reach the Southern League for the first time in their history.
 After leaving in 1967, Goulden's final role in football came at Oxford United, where he managed the reserve team from 1969.

 Goulden died on 14 February 1995, in Plaistow, London.